xavierpok/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
   * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
+  * This is the only time `t/` will allow no parameters.
 * Same as `add`, no duplicate names (case-sensitive) are allowed.
 * Updates the last modified time of the given contact to the current time when executed.